 Manufacturers claim these filters can remove more than 600 types of bacteria.

-- It is very useful to remove pet dander, pollen, dust, bacteria and viruses.
+- It is beneficial to remove pet dander, pollen, dust, bacteria and viruses.
 It disinfects the air up to 99.99%.

 Polyester and Pleated Air Filters

-These filters are large in surface area and have more fibre per square which make them more efficient.
+These filters are abundant in surface area and have more fibre per square, which make them more efficient.